I had my resume and portfolio at place, and that helped me to get some job interviews, eventually.

 Context#

 Before this year, I have never been actually seeking a job.
 I had no experience of a series of job interviews, because usually I was invited to join a company.
-And I always had a lot of work, so this skill was out of the table.
+And I always had a lot of work, so this skill wasn’t developed.
 I didn’t need to persuade anyone I’m a skilled professional, that was out of scope.
-Always.

 I went through a series of interviews with some companies, and they weren’t matches.